MahApps/mahapps.github.com/about/index.md

 In order to maintain compatibility for both .NET 4.0 and 4.5, we make use of the Microsoft.Windows.Shell in the former.

+### Other cool stuff

+If you're looking for a control that we don't have, we have some friends who have made MA.M compatible controls.
+Check them out:

+- [Loading indicators](https://github.com/100GPing100/LoadingIndicators.WPF), a collection of loading indicators for WPF by [@100GPing100](https://github.com/100GPing100)
+- [Dragablz](https://github.com/ButchersBoy/Dragablz), dragable and tearable tab control for WPF [http://dragablz.net](http://dragablz.net)
+- [MahApps.Metro.SimpleChildWindow](https://github.com/punker76/MahApps.Metro.SimpleChildWindow), a simple child window for MahApps.Metro

 ### Maintainers

 <div id="maintainer-list">